Main

 Son John McCoy Alston married Sinah Hooper, daughter of Absalom Hooper, on Jun 3, 1795 in Davidson Co.
 (TN) [Tenn.
 Co.
 Marriages, 1790-1950].
 They named a son Absalom H. McCoy, who was born in Claiborne Co.
 MS in 1803 and was married and had children in St. Landry Parish LA.
 They had another son named Philip born in 1804.

 A John M. Alston [son] was listed in Jefferson Co.
 MS records in 1805 and 1808.
-He is listed in the 1810 Claiborne Co.
-MS census in 1810.
+He was listed in the 1810 Claiborne Co.
+MS census.

 Petit Gulf where the Alston family owned land is now part of Jefferson Co., created from Adams Co., Mississippi Territory, in 1796 (see present day map).